Shopify/polaris/documentation/decisions/01 - Using a Compound Component Pattern for Autocomplete.md

 ## Solution

-Following an (https://github.com/Shopify/polaris-react/issues/1794)[exploration] we decided to build the Autocomplete using a compound component pattern.
-We explored various ways to do this:
+Following an [exploration](https://github.com/Shopify/polaris-react/issues/1794), we decided to build the Autocomplete using a compound component pattern.
+We explored various ways to do this.

 1. Having the child delegate rendering to its parent via methods shared through context